freeipa/ansible-freeipa/README.md

 **RPM package**

 There are RPM packages available for Fedora 29+.
-These are installing the roles and modules into the global Ansible directories for `roles`, `plugins/modules` and `plugings/module_utils` in the `/usr/share/ansible` diretory.
+These are installing the roles and modules into the global Ansible directories for `roles`, `plugins/modules` and `plugings/module_utils` in the `/usr/share/ansible` directory.
 Therefore is it possible to use the roles and modules without adapting the names like it is done in the example playbooks.

 **Ansible galaxy**